Sabrinasaunders/outfit-organizer/README.md

 [Link to the deployed project on GitPages](https://Sabrinasaunders.github.io/outfit-organizer)

+## Disclaimer

+To access the palette generator, you will need to run the project on a local server or allow insecure content on your site settings.
+This is due to the fact that the Colormind API does not support HTTPS requests.

 ## Collaborators

 This project was a collaboration between Aaron Ho, Aster Oliva, and Sabrina Saunders.